acoli-repo/olia/docs/index.md

 </tr>
 </table>

-## Build and Link Your Own Annotation Models

-The creation and linking of novel annotation models is described in [a separate document](linking.html).
-When external annotation models are created, we ask to notify us by creating a [novel issue](https://github.com/acoli-repo/olia/issues/new) in the GitHub repository with the subject `add annomodel: ...` (and the name).

-# Other OLiA Vocabularies

 ## OLiA Discourse Extensions

 In addition to annotation schemes for morphosyntax, morphology and syntax, we also provide an extension of OLiA for discourse phenomena such as co-reference, information status, information structure, discourse structures and discourse relations.
 These are described in a [separate document](discourse.html).